-Where Are Blaze Bernstein’s Parents Today?
+Jeanne Pepper and Gideon Bernstein: Where Are Blaze Bernstein’s Parents Now?

 Image Credit: Gideon Bernstein/CBS News

-Recalling the last time she ever saw her son alive, Jeanne stated, “He had a glow about him.
+Recalling the last time she ever saw her son alive, Jeanne once stated, “He had a glow about him.
 He was in a good place.
 He was really happy.”
 That day was January 2, 2018, and that same night, Blaze went outside to do his own thing, never to return.
-And sadly, neither of his parents learned about it until the next day, when he failed to meet up with Jeanne for a dentist appointment.
+Sadly, neither of his parents learned about it until the next day, when he failed to meet up with Jeanne for a dentist appointment.
 The Bernsteins immediately rushed home and tried to locate him, but to no avail.
 Then, after calling the police, with the help of their friends and family, they got access to Blaze’s social media and discovered that he’d been with Samuel Woodward the evening before.

 Read More: How Did Blaze Bernstein Die?